 Smartwatches come in many different forms and styles, but the basic definition is a touchscreen-activated wearable timepiece.
 Smartwatches, as they’re now defined, appeared at the beginning of the 2010s, but inventors have been trying to merge wristwatches and computer tech for generations.
 There have been watches with sound recorders, video displays, phone calling capabilities, and other attributes common in smartphones.

-Arguably, though, the first true smartwatch was the appropriately named Sony SmartWatch (find the latest version on Amazon).
+Arguably, though, the first true smartwatch was the appropriately named Sony SmartWatch.
 It was designed to link to the Xperia smartphone and ran a type of Android operating system.

 Alas, being first rarely means being best, especially in the tech world.
 There were a host of issues with the original SmartWatch, and while subsequent versions made improvements, Sony’s foray into wearable tech was met largely by indifference.
 Instead, the biggest step forward for the smartwatch came from one of the usual suspects: Apple.